-In accordance with the UK Modern Slavery Act of 2015 and the Australian Modern Slavery Act of 2018, this Statement is made by Broadcom Inc. by and on behalf of itself and its consolidated subsidiaries.
+In accordance with the California Transparency in Supply Chains Act of 2010, UK Modern Slavery Act of 2015 and the Australian Modern Slavery Act of 2018, this Statement is made by Broadcom Inc. by and on behalf of itself and its consolidated subsidiaries.

-This Statement was approved by the Broadcom Inc. Board of Directors on March 1, 2023.
+This Statement was approved by the Broadcom Inc. Board of Directors on March 3, 2025.